daniellochner/creature-creator/README.md

 ## Support
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/daniellochner?logo=github&style=flat)

 By purchasing the game on Steam, you are already supporting!
-If you'd like to further support the development of this project though, then you can donate through GitHub sponsorships or Ko-Fi!
+If you'd like to further support the development of this project though, then you can donate through [Ko-Fi](https://ko-fi.com/daniellochner)!